 Most people and companies think products and services sell because of their great features.
 That’s not the case.

-sell because of their benefits.
-But, the benefits that drive sales aren’t always obvious from the customer’s perspective.
+Harvard Business School conducted a research study and found that products of all kinds sell because of their benefits.
+The benefits that drive sales aren’t always obvious from the customer’s perspective though.

 Starting with the strongest benefits of your product will reassure customers that you care about them, not (just) their hard-earned money, providing social security.